maxadamo/patching_status/README.md

 ## Project Status - Final Release

-:warning: This module is now in **maintenance-only** mode and this will be the **last release** of [maxadamo/patching_status](https://forge.puppet.com/maxadamo/patching_status).
+:warning: This module is now in **maintenance-only** mode, and this will be the **last release** of [maxadamo/patching_status](https://forge.puppet.com/maxadamo/patching_status).
 Future development continues in a new **containerized version**, which provides improved flexibility and easier deployment.

 :point_right: You can find the new container-based implementation here: [GEANT/docker-patching-status](https://codeberg.org/GEANT/docker-patching-status)

 ## Description

 This module sets up a web page showing the patching status of your systems.
-First of all you need to feed PuppetDB using the scripts provided with the Puppet module [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching).
+First, you must use the scripts provided by the Puppet module [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching).
 It runs a scheduled job that pulls data from PuppetDB, which are then displayed on an HTML page.

 ## Requirements

 * Your web server of choice pointing to `web_base` directory
 * Your systems are already sending the patching status to the PuppetDB using the module [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching)
+* If using the parameters `ssl_cert_file`, `ca_cert_file` and `ssl_key_file`, you need to use the Puppet file resource to create to create these files in advance.

 ## Setup